 Aurora is a somewhat small city located in the state of Missouri.
 With a population of 7,477 people and three constituent neighborhoods, Aurora is the 104th largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Aurora is generally considered to be a blue-collar town.
-37.46% of the Aurora workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Aurora is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Aurora who work in sales jobs (11.27%), food service (7.59%), and office and administrative support (7.43%).
+Aurora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Aurora is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Aurora who work in sales jobs (8.37%), office and administrative support (8.18%), and healthcare suport services (6.78%).